-Hearty and comforting, Lentil Meatloaf Muffins are perfect for both holidays and weeknight dinners.
+Hearty and comforting, lentil meatloaf muffins are perfect for both holidays and weeknight dinners.
 Made in a muffin pan, they cook faster than most vegan meatloaf recipes and are perfectly sized.
 Topped with a balsamic ketchup glaze, this plant-based main dish is easy to make in well under an hour.

 💌 Save For Later!